Paresht78/FoodRecognitionSystem/README.md

 We welcome contributions to this project!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Thank you for using the Food Recognition System!
 We hope this tool helps you make healthier and more informed dietary choices.
-For any questions or feedback, please contact us at [your.email@example.com].
+For any questions or feedback, please contact us at [pareshtilokani088@gmail.com].